-This second year course focuses on nursing care of clients with neurologic, musculoskeletal, connective tissue, eye and ear disorders and rehabilitation.
+This second year course focuses on the nursing care of patients with neurologic, musculoskeletal, connective tissue, eye and ear disorders, and rehabilitation.
 Emphasis is on the nursing student evolving into the role of the professional nurse.
-This course is organized according to the metaparadigm concepts: person/client, health, environment and nursing.
-In addition, curriculum is organized with the integration of the following concepts: professionalism communication, leadership, clinical reasoning/critical thinking, caring, quality improvement, diversity and information management.
-The student will utilize additional skills in prioritizing care in relation to complications of immobility, traction and use of adaptive equipment.
-Students are concurrently enrolled in the clinical component of NUR 216 where skills in the application of the nursing process are sharpened in managing care of the adult client.
+The course is organized according to the associate degree graduate outcomes of Human Flourishing, Nursing Judgment, Professional Identity, and Spirit of Inquiry with supporting integrating concepts and core values described by the National League for Nursing (NLN).
+Additionally, Quality and Safety Education for Nurses (QSEN) competencies are addressed.
+Students participate in high fidelity simulated patient care scenarios synthesizing knowledge and refining critical thinking skills.
+Students are concurrently enrolled in the clinical component of NUR 216 where skills in the application of the nursing process and leadership are sharpened in managing care of the adult patient.